Hanukkah Celebration 5783/2022

 At Temple Etz Chaim, our school strives to ensure that these three core components are integrated into all of our programs.
-Each of our students also participates in an age appropriate Tefillah (worship/prayer) service during Sunday mornings.
-This provides our students with an opportunity to use the prayers they have been learning in their classrooms as well as a chance to discuss the portion of the week with Rabbi Alpert.
+The students participate in an age appropriate T’fillah (worship/prayer) service on Sunday mornings, which provides them with an opportunity to use the prayers they have been learning in their classrooms as well as a chance to discuss the portion of the week with Rabbi Alpert.

-GAN ALEPH (Pre-K-Kindergarten-Grade 1)
+KITAH GAN ALEPH (Kindergarten-Grade 1)